suhitajahan-Easha/Assignment-5-PH/README.md

 🚀 DevStack
-DevStack is a modern and interactive web application that helps developers explore popular technologies across different categories such as Frontend, Backend, Database, Language, Styling, DevOps, and Tools.You and add technologies to your stack.
+DevStack is a modern and interactive web application that helps developers explore popular technologies across different categories such as Frontend, Backend, Database, Language, Styling, DevOps, and Tools.You can add technologies to your stack and also delete.

 🌐 Live: https://devstack-assignment-5-ph.netlify.app/